 Recognising the strong links between the University and the local community, members of the public are welcome to visit and use the University Library free of charge on a reference basis.
 As well as extensive collections of books and journals the library hosts a number of exhibitions through the year and has a number of interesting architectural features.

 Visitors are welcome to make use of any of the books and journals available in the library.
 You can check WebCat (the library catalogue) to locate the items you need.

 Hartley Library operates a card entry system and visitors will be asked to sign in and provide photographic proof of ID.
-You may be provided with a day pass which you must return at the end of your visit.
+You will be provided with a day pass which you must wear while in the library and return at the end of your visit.

 We ask that all visitors and external users vacate the building by 10pm and no new visitors will be signed in between 10pm-7.30am.
 Details of our opening times can be found here.

 Some facilities at Hartley are only for use by students of the University.
 This includes group study rooms, the laptop loan service and equipment loans.

 Hartley library has guest wifi serviced by The Cloud.
 If you are not already registered, when you choose the wifi signal 'WiFi Guest' you will be taken to the registration page to sign up.
 Use of this wifi will not provide visitor access to e-resources and databases, the Walk In Access service must be used for this.

 Visitors wishing to make photocopies of items can use the guest account terminal in the print room on Level 2 to create a self-service photocopying account.